-Welcome to Episode 5 of Build Your Legacy.
+Welcome to Episode 5 of Building My Legacy

 In this episode, Lynn Bell, Director of EMBA located in Dallas Texas talks about the changes future leaders face.
 Corporate social responsibility is continuously being redefined and leaders need the skills to adapt to these new pressures.
 She shares her learnings from Oxford University in which the economics of mutuality challenge the status quo.
 She raises the question of how do we, in educational institutions, prepare future leaders?
 How do we help future leaders build a legacy?